fcoba/UFO_proj_2/README.md

 Hypothesis questions:
 * How do the ufo shapes compare between 1960s vs 2000s?
 Does a certain shape last longer in 1960s vs now?
 * How different are the durations between shapes?
-* What are the two top states with the most sightings?
-How do they compare?
+* How does CA vs DC metro area differ in terms of number of sightings?
 * What is the difference between the population and number of sightings?
-* Is there a difference between the number of sightings in different areas?
+* Is there a difference between the number of sightings per population for a specific region for specific year/decade?
+* How do the different shapes vary in duration between states?

 Steps:
 1. Web scraping the site to get all data. (done)